dillfitz/TSSA_Ana/Asymmetry_Ana/Asymmetry/README.txt

 Original author of Asymmetry library: Nicole Lewis

-The classes that are sued to calculate the asymmetry are:
+The classes that are used to calculate the asymmetry are:
 Asymmetry            - Does the actual count counting and asymmetry calculating Aceptance Correction - Calculates the <|cos\phi|> correction while the asymmetry
                        counts are being counts